 There are certainly some good things about social media, but it also provides an opportunity for stupidity to get much greater exposure than it deserves.

 Some people would likely have a platform to reach large numbers of people even if it weren’t for social media.
 But the average science-naïve person who thinks that snow in one area means that climate change is nonexistent can only spread that opinion to large numbers of people because of the existence of social media.
 Twenty years ago they would have had no such opportunity.

 What I wonder, though, is if challenging people who seem to be willfully ignorant actually gives them more attention than they deserve.
 Perhaps it reinforces the posting of ignorant messages, and the best thing to do would be to let their posts fade away into obscurity.

 Lately on Twitter I’ve seen some misogynistic tweets written by males with head firmly up arse.
 There was a very strong response from both females and males calling out the dumbasses who wrote the original tweets.
 In the meantime, though, these guys have had a ton of exposure, and their social media stats have gone through the roof.

 I’ve written before about the use of stigmatized language in social media and other contexts, but what about when the problem is less about the word choices than the content?
 Anti-medication views are what I’ve probably come across the most often on Twitter.
-Often there is a strong response from mental health advocates condemning this kind of ignorance, but I’m not fully convinced that’s the best way to handle it.
+Often there is a strong response from mental health advocates condemning this kind of ignorance, but I’m not fully convinced that’s the most effective way to handle it.